dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/01-upgrading-to-v1.6.md

 [`dbt retry`](/reference/commands/retry) executes the previously run command from the point of failure.
 Rebuild just the nodes that errored or skipped in a previous run/build/test, rather than starting over from scratch.

-[`dbt clone`](/reference/commands/clone) leverages each data platform's functionality for creating lightweight copies of dbt models from one environment into another.
+`dbt clone` (TODO: will link to /reference/commands/clone) leverages each data platform's functionality for creating lightweight copies of dbt models from one environment into another.
 Useful when quickly spinning up a new development environment, or promoting specific models from a staging environment into production.

 ### Multi-project collaboration

+[**Deprecation date**](/reference/resource-properties/deprecation_date): Models can declare a deprecation date that will warn model producers and downstream consumers.
+This enables clear migration windows for versioned models, and provides a mechanism to facilitate removal of immature or little-used models, helping to avoid project bloat.

 [**Project dependencies**](/docs/collaborate/govern/project-dependencies): Introduces `dependencies.yml` and dependent `projects` as a feature of dbt Cloud Enterprise (currently in closed beta).
 Allows enforcing model access (public vs. protected/private) across project/package boundaries.
 Enables cross-project `ref` of public models, without requiring the installation of upstream source code.